aistats/aistats2025/camera.md

 C) **Code/Dasets (optional)**.
-To include **code/datasets** you can provide the public URL where the code can be found in the appropriate field of CMT submission form.  **If you promised to release code/datasets** (either in the original submission PDF or during the rebuttal), **the code/dataset must be released**.
+To include **code/datasets** you can provide the public URL where the code can be found in the appropriate field of the submission form.  **If you promised to release code/datasets** (either in the original submission PDF or during the rebuttal), **the code/dataset must be released**.
 In this case, the AISTATS Chairs will check the availability of the code/dataset and, if it isn’t available by the